What is Slab on Grade Foundation

 - Very often they are used in areas comprising of clay soil.

 - Slab on grade foundations are usually used for tract homes or when constructing buildings quickly with a low budget.

 - This type of foundation is very suitable for sheds, garages and barns to get a strong floor without making any substantial expense.

-This kind of foundation allows for distribution of load placed on it.
-For instance, load bearing walls that are not provided with some kind of a foundation to rest upon, would sink into the soil to some level and respond to any movement of the soil.
+This kind of foundation allows for the distribution of load placed on it.
+For instance, load-bearing walls that are not provided with some kind of a foundation to rest upon, would sink into the soil to some level and respond to any movement of the soil.
 That makes it imperative to properly prepare the soil before pouring concrete.
 It needs to be leveled and overlaid with gravel and moisture barriers.
 There are quite a few factors needing consideration for deciding the thickness, including the likely load that the slab would need to bear.
-While it is true that on opting for slab on grade foundation for constructing your house, you do not get any space below foundation that could be used for residential and or storage purposes, the amount of money you save makes it worthwhile.
+While it is true that on opting for slab on grade foundation for constructing your house, you do not get any space below the foundation that could be used for residential and or storage purposes, the amount of money you save makes it worthwhile.
 So, do not get discouraged by the preparatory work that is essentially needed for slab on grade foundation.

 - It is very sturdy as the building rests directly on poured concrete and not on beams or other supports.